-While assembling some of my data for another self-tracking experiment, I grabbed the number of daily “steps” recorded by both Moves app (RIP!) and my Basis B1 (RIP!) and whipped up the following chart:
+While assembling some of my data for another self-tracking experiment, I grabbed my step tracking data and took a look at the number of daily “steps” recorded by both Moves app (RIP!) and my Basis B1 (RIP!).
+I whipped up the following chart:

 I wanted to see if there was a statistically significant relationship between daily steps reported by Moves vs. Basis, even though their values are clearly different.
 To do so, I analyzed the data using a free online data analysis tool called Statwing and sure enough, there was a statistically significant relationship!